Skip to main content

 Olichel / Pixabay

-If you arrive at your destination during the day, try to resist the urge to take a nap.
-Although this may make you feel rested initially, it can make it harder to sleep later on in the night.
+If you arrive at your destination during the day, resist the urge to nap.
+Although this may make you feel rested initially, it can make it harder to sleep later at night.
 You will also want to make sure you are sleeping at the appropriate times.
-If you aren’t tired when it comes time to sleep, consider using sleep aids like melatonin or bringing along an eye mask to completely black out your surroundings.
+If you aren’t tired when it comes time to sleep, consider using supplements like melatonin or an eye mask to black out your surroundings completely.

 5. Consider caffeine